 So does HHC show up on drug tests?
 First let’s explore what HHC is.
 HHC, or hexahydrocannabinol, is a psychoactive compound.
 It's a hydrogenated form of THC.
 HHC is found naturally in hemp, however in quantities too small to extract.
 Due to this, it is typically made through a process called hydrogenation.
 In this process, hydrogen atoms are added to THC.
 Hydrogenation modifies the structure of Delta 9 THC by replacing a double bond with two hydrogen atoms, which changes its molecular weight and also makes it more stable.
 HHC is the most stable form of THC, incredibly resistant to UV light and heat, and has a longer shelf life than THC.
 It's typically available in products like HHC carts, edibles, as well as disposable vapes.
 Consumers find its effects to be both therapeutic and stimulating.

 2 - Is HHC Legal?

 The 2018 Farm Bill legalized hemp and hemp-derived products so long as they contain less than 0.3% THC by dried weight.
 While this appears to make all cannabinoids federally legal so long as they’re derived from hemp, individual states can still impose restrictions on them, including HHC.
 States have different laws when it comes to HHC and other alternative cannabinoids, so you should always check your local laws before using or purchasing any product containing any amount of THC.
-If it’s legal in your state, you can now use Mellow Felllow’s store locator to find the best HHC products like HHC carts, disposable vapes, edibles and more in a local shop near you.
+If it’s legal in your state, you can now use this store locator to find HHC products like HHC carts, disposable vapes, edibles and more in a local shop near you.

 3 - How Do Drug Tests Work?